Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

 \subsubsection{Open quantum system}

 The system and environment/reservoir, initially uncorrelated, get correlated due to combined unitary evolution governed by a system-environment Hamiltonian.
 The system dynamics can be obtained by tracing out the environment as $\hat{\rho} = {\mathrm {Tr}}_{\mathrm{env}}[\hat{\rho}_{\mathrm{tot}}]$.
-In the case of white noise limit (i.e., after making Born, rotating-wave and Markov approximations in the system-environment interaction), the reduced dynamics of the system ($\rho$) can be described by the master equation \cite{GZ10,BP02}
+In the Born-Markov approximations, the reduced dynamics of the system ($\rho$) can be described by the master equation~\cite{GZ10,BP02}